Ivica Kralj

-Ivica Kralj (Ивица Краљ, [ǐvitsa krâʎ]; born 26 March 1973) is a Montenegrin former footballer who played as a goalkeeper.
+Ivica Kralj (Ивица Краљ, [ǐvitsa krâʎ]; born 26 March 1973) is a Montenegrin former professional footballer who played as a goalkeeper.

 During his playing career, Kralj was best known for his time at Partizan, having three spells at the club and winning five major trophies.
 He also played for Porto and PSV.

 At international level, Kralj represented FR Yugoslavia at the 1998 FIFA World Cup and UEFA Euro 2000, reaching the knockout stage in both tournaments.

 Club career

 Partizan

 Born in Kotor and raised in Tivat, Kralj started out at his local club Arsenal Tivat, before joining Partizan as a trainee in the summer of 1987.
 He broke into their first team at the age of 16, sitting on the bench during a 5–4 away loss to Celtic in the second leg of the European Cup Winners' Cup first round on 27 September 1989.
 In order to gain experience, Kralj was later sent out on loan to Zvezdara (1992–93) and Jastrebac Niš (1993–94), before returning to Partizan.
 He made his league debut for the club in the 1995–96 season, as they won the championship title.
 In the 1996–97 campaign, Partizan won their second consecutive title, as Kralj became the club's undisputed first-choice goalkeeper and earned his first national team cap.
 He also won the FR Yugoslavia Cup in the 1997–98 season, before going abroad.